OGKevin/ComBunqWebApp/README.md

     ```

-    Before u push your chages make sure it runs on heroku aswell by using
+    Before you push your chages make sure it runs on heroku as well by using

     ```sh